Habit Stacker

 Why Does Increasing Productivity Matter?

 Productivity matters because the better you are at it, the more efficient you become with your work and schedule.
-It means that you can get a task done the right way in an hour instead of spending three hours on it because you keep checking Instagram.
+It means that you can get a task done the right way in an hour instead of having to spend three hours on it because you keep checking Instagram.
 Productivity matters because it helps you to get your time back.

 • You can lose money and get it back